FundingCircle/gem-versioner/README.md

 This will build a gem with a version in the following format `${gem_version}.pre.${PRE_RELEASE}.${current_timestamp}` , for example: `0.0.1.pre.foo.20160919174006`

+## Publishing
+As soon as a new PR is merged to master CircleCI is responsible to publish the new version of the Gem to https://rubygems.org/

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.